Offering in-person sessions in Oakland and virtual sessions for individuals residing in anywhere in California.

 What do you mean by "psychodynamically"?

-Psychodynamics demonstrate relationships (with people, systems, experiences, yourself) help define who you are, and I believe relationships (including the one we build in therapy) is one of the most powerful healing tools of past trauma.
-Working psychodynamically and relationally can help one build a greater understanding of their core beliefs about themselves, the painful patterns they feel stuck in, and experience new ways of feeling safe, thinking about themselves, and connecting with others.
+Psychodynamic or insight-oriented therapy examines how past relationships and experiences impact our emotional and behavioral reactions today.
+Psychodynamic therapists assist clients in building a greater understanding of their core beliefs about themselves, the painful patterns they feel stuck in, and experience new ways of feeling safe, thinking about themselves, and connecting with others.